alexharri/website/posts/icelandic-developer-survey-2024.md

 Perhaps the most immediately obvious fact that jumps out is how many developers classify themselves as full-stack developers.
 Definitely more than I would have expected!
 I made one notable change to the data which contributed to that:

  * If a developer classified themselves as both a front-end and back-end developer, I classified them as a full-stack developer (in case they had not done so themselves).
- * After that, if a developer is classified as a full-stack developer, they were _not_ classified as a front-end or back-end developer.
+ * After that, if a developer is classified as a full-stack developer, they are _not_ classified as a front-end or back-end developer.

-This change means that front-end, back-end and full-stack are _mutually exclusive_ developer types.
+This change means that front-end, back-end, and full-stack are _mutually exclusive_ developer types.
 I feel that this gives a better sense of the real numbers of front-end vs back-end vs full-stack developers.

 ## Back-end programming languages

 The survey asked which back-end programming languages respondents had used within the last year.
-Only respondents that classified themselves as back-end or full-stack developers were asked this question.
+Only respondents who classified themselves as back-end or full-stack developers were asked this question.

 <BarChart data="languages-count" width={640} minWidth={540} minHeight={340} />

 <SmallNote>The languages colored blue were provided as default options in the survey, while the languages colored green were typed in the "Other" field.
 Languages used by fewer than 3 respondents are not included.</SmallNote>

 The top back-end programming language in Iceland is C#, with 46.1% of Icelandic developers using it.
-After C#, we get TypeScript (40.4%), Python (38.6%) and JavaScript (32.6%).
+After C#, we get TypeScript (40.4%), Python (38.6%), and JavaScript (32.6%).
 The next two languages, Go and Java, come in at 17.9% and 15.4% respectively.

 Some observations:

  * SQL at 1.3% usage is _obviously_ not accurate.
-I would expect most back-end and full-stack developer to have reported using it had it been provided as a default option.
+I would expect most back-end and full-stack developers to have reported using it had it been provided as a default option.
  * C++ at 3.4% is far too low as well.
 I would guesstimate that C++ would be in the 8-15% range had it been included in the default options.

-Aside from those obvious anomalies the data seems accurate to me.
+Aside from those obvious anomalies, the data seems accurate to me.
 C# is heavily used in Icelandic companies, with it being the go-to back-end development language for most Icelandic companies.

 TypeScript, as the data shows, has been widely adopted in Iceland.
 In my experience, TypeScript is generally strongly preferred over plain JavaScript, though not universally.
-In this survey, 74% of those that use JavaScript also reported using TypeScript, while 60% of those using TypeScript reported also using JavaScript.
+In this survey, 74% of those who use JavaScript also reported using TypeScript, while 60% of those using TypeScript reported also using JavaScript.

 Python being heavily used is no surprise to me, and the usage of Rust is in line with what I would have expected.
 Go is used more than I would have thought.